abhinavsingh/proxy.py/README.md

                         the server in a single recv() operation.
 Bump this value for faster downloads at the expense of increased RAM.
+  --static-server-dir STATIC_SERVER_DIR
+                        Default: /Users/abhinav/Dev/proxy.py/public.
+Static
+                        server root directory.
+This option is only applicable when static server is also enabled.
+See --enable- static-server.
   --version, -v         Prints proxy.py version.

 Proxy.py not working?
 Report at: